Dr. Emily Carman

 Biography

-Industry Affiliations: UCLA Film and Television Archive; Warner Bros.
-Archive USC and USC Cinematic Arts Library; Society of Cinema and Media Studies; Association of Moving Image Archivists; the Academy Film Archive
+Industry Affiliations: UCLA Film and Television Archive; USC Warner Bros.
+Archives; USC Cinematic Arts Library; Society of Cinema and Media Studies; Association of Moving Image Archivists; the Academy Film Archive

 Recent Creative, Scholarly Work and Publications